AKCore/epictuner_public/README.md

 ### License
 EpicTuner is **not open source** right now.

+I am not sure if it will be.

-I haven't 100% decided on the long-term license i'm leaning towards a GPL Flavored License,
+But if it is, I'm leaning towards a GPL Flavored License,

 but for now,
 this repo is for tracking bugs, docs, and alpha builds.